igorkll/WinBox-Maker/README.md

 * after creating the image and deploying it for the first time on real hardware, I STRONGLY recommend making sure that windows hotkeys really don't work (unless you purposefully decide to keep them working using the "Do not disable hotkeys by changing the *" options), at least check combinations such as alt+f4 and ctrl+alt+del to make sure that they are ignored by the system
 * at the moment, the custom boot logo installation only works on UEFI systems (you also need to turn off secure boot) (it may also not work at all for reasons unknown to me)
 * it is better not to use the function of replacing the boot logo in winbox maker, the right solution would be to make your own UEFI with your own boot logo (BGRT) or change an existing one. windows will automatically use the UEFI logo. also, if the computer is in a public place, it is better not to make a UEFI menu
+* if you used the "Do not disable hotkeys by changing the layout" option on a non-enterprise version of windows, it is likely that the keyboard shortcuts will still work because keyboard filter will not work

 ## notes
+* it is recommended to use "Windows 10 Enterprise" or "Windows 10 IoT Enterprise" specifically, otherwise some things probably won't work, such as disabling the login animation and disabling keyboard shortcuts in the system itself (keyboard filter) (winbox maker disables combinations in two ways. by changing the keyboard layout, it will still work)
 * if you install a script as your application .bat or .cmd then it will run in hidden mode (without console)
-* it is recommended to use "Windows 10 Enterprise" or "Windows 10 IoT Enterprise" specifically, otherwise some things probably won't work, such as disabling the login animation and disabling keyboard shortcuts in the system itself (winbox maker disables combinations in the same way by changing the layout - it will still work)
 * your program from the winbox_resources/program folder on the target system is located in C:\WinboxProgram
 * all build events work from the project folder
 * in the post-build event, you get the path to the output file as an argument to your script